python-versioneer/python-versioneer/README.md

 * install the new Versioneer (`pip install -U versioneer` or equivalent)
 * edit `setup.cfg`, if necessary, to include any new configuration settings indicated by the release notes
-* re-run `versioneer-installer` in your source tree, to replace `SRC/_version.py`
+* re-run `versioneer install` in your source tree, to replace `SRC/_version.py`
 * commit any changed files